CenturyHSProgramming/single-webpage-project/project/README.md

 # Project Name: Single Web Page

 ## Project Description
-***GOAL***: Students are asked to create a single web page designed to give information about a student-selected topic using Headings (h1 & h2), paragraphs, links, and bold and italics.
+***GOAL***: Students will be able to write and organize content for a single web page that contains a variety of HTML headers, images, paragraphs, lists, and links and style the content using a variety of CSS techniques.

 ### HTML Level = 101
 This project does not meet the requirements for attaining the next level in HTML.
+For that, we need to create a multi-page website.

 ### CSS Level = 101
 This project does not meet the requirements for attaining the next level in CSS.